Ada-Developers-Academy/ada-build/roundtable-guides/04-functions.md

 ### Project Extension Questions (Technical Interview Practice)
 1. How does the program handle arguments other than 'rock', 'paper', or 'scissors'?
 1. Does the function include `print` statements and/or `return` statements?
 Why?

-## Live Coding

-1. Develop a variety of simple coding examples to talk through with students.
-1. Build students confidence up with increasing comfort with explaining or talking through coding solutions.